 Dining Out as a Vegan – You’ve Got Lots of Options Besides Just a Salad

 Whether you’re dining out for work or fun, it should be a tasty experience.
-Here are a few tips from my book It’s Easy to Start Eating Vegan.
+Here are a few tips for dining out as a vegan from my book It’s Easy to Start Eating Vegan.

 What do you do when you’re traveling or having a meal-based business meeting and you can’t choose the venue?
 Be assured, you can still follow a vegan diet and have an enjoyable experience at a non-vegan restaurant.